louis-kldzj/clix/README.md

   - config folders are `.config` - this could include dependency information for the script or metadata (e.g. renaming commands)
   - resource folders are `.resources` - these will include data files and other resources / assets required for scripts in the parent directory
 - That's it!

+#### TODO

+- Command configuration - allow defining of more complex commands with options and arguments
+- Different command file types - currently only supports bash
+- AppConfig - allow the setting of script repository - currently hard-coded to my local test repository
+- Remote repository - allow for the setting of a remote git repository